leoniv/ass_ole-rubify/README.md

 ```

-`AssOle::Rubify` provides wrappers for does the same action above in the Ruby
+`AssOle::Rubify` provides wrapper and its mixins for does the same action
-style
+above in the Ruby style

 ```ruby
 require 'ass_ole-rubify'